Southern New Hampshire University Freezes Tuition Through 2021

 Manchester, N.H.
-(December 13, 2016) - As part of its commitment to make college more accessible, Southern New Hampshire University (SNHU) has frozen the rate of tuition for its online and campus programs.
-The tuition freeze applies for SNHU's College of Online and Continuing Education (COCE) through July 2017 and University College (UC) for the 2017-18 academic year.
+(November 7, 2019) – As part of its commitment to make college more accessible for learners across the globe, Southern New Hampshire University (SNHU) has frozen the rate of tuition for its online and campus programs through the year 2021.
+The tuition freeze, which began in 2012 for SNHU’s online programs and 2017 for campus, applies to all undergraduate and graduate programs offered at SNHU.

-Across the nation, tuition at private institutions grew an average of 3.6% for 2013-14, and student loan debt has reached an all-time high.
-As the cost of a degree increases, SNHU will continue to work toward keeping a college education within reach for all students.
+Across the nation, tuition at private nonprofit institutions increased by 3.3 percent for the 2018-19 academic year, and student loan debt is at an all-time high.
+While the cost of higher education increases, SNHU will continue to work toward keeping college within reach for all learners.

 Explore more content like this article

 It is with great pleasure that Southern New Hampshire University (SNHU) recognizes the following students' academic achievement in being named to the President and Dean's List for the summer 2019 semester.

 SNHU Recognized as a “Great College to Work For” 12 Years in a Row

 For the 12th consecutive year, Southern New Hampshire University (SNHU) has been recognized as one of the nation’s “Great Colleges to Work For.”
 SNHU, the only recipient from New Hampshire, is one of two institutions in the country that has earned this distinction every year since the award’s inception, and is among 85 institutions that received the award this year.